c-mart/git-workshop/cmart.md

-my favorite animal is cat
+my favorite animal is dog